Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_DESC.md

 - Catch users when their minds are fresh on the task they just completed to get relevant responses.
 - Get robust data analysis, with a clear understanding of user sentiment and campaign effectiveness.

-Integrate Survey Monkey with Kore.ai today and unlock the power of real-time user feedback!
+Integrate SurveyMonkey with Kore.ai today and unlock the power of real-time user feedback!